-Termly pupil progress meetings has shown progress for each child or a use of SMART targets to get the child back on track, it has also highlighted which children need SEND support after lockdown and they now have Personalised Learning Plans in place and there is a provision list of what support we are accessing for them.
-Reading outcomes are still lower than we would hope, but with the help of Myland Hub's advice hope this will increase next year with only just over a term using VIPERs and the increased focus on reading within the school.
-Attainment outcomes at the end of KS2 was 100% (national 74%) with progress measures in reading for children at the end of KS2 at 14.4 (this was a very small cohort).
+Implementing Thrive has promoted increased self-regulation, particularly for children who can show heightened behaviours and dysregulation, therefore reducing behaviour outbursts.
+Thrive support has successfully addressed arrange of identified needs, including anxiety, bereavement, friendship issues and lack of self-esteem through a bespoke programme of support and nurture.
+Helping children with their SEMH needs has enabled us to also help them with underlying cognitive needs.
+Identified gaps in reading, writing and Termly pupil progress meetings have shown maths are identified and successfully progress for each child or use of SMART addressed leading to improved learning targets to get the child back on track, it has outcomes and sustained progress. also highlighted which children need SEND support and they now have Personalised Learning Plans in place and there is a provision list of what support we are accessing for them.
+Reading outcomes are a mixed story depending on the cohort.
+With the help of Myland Hub's we have increased focus on reading within the school to improve fluency and prosody so the children can concentrate on comprehension, instead of decoding.
+Attainment outcomes at the end of KS2 was 100% with progress measures in reading for children at the end of KS2 at 6.2, 75% achieved GDS standard (this was a very small cohort).
 Writing moderation and termly assessments has been identifying gaps in writing skills and knowledge that have started to be addressed and will be into next year.
-Termly WRM maths assessments have shown improvement in fluency, arithmetic and a need to focus on problem solving and reasoning skills.
-Advice on assessment procedures is to be asked from the LA and to be implemented to ensure assessments help staff more to support the pupils in the core subjects going forward.

-Improved acquisition and understanding of phonics leading to improved reading attainment and progress

-Pupils achieve above the national average expected standard in the Year 1 Phonics Screening Check.
-(National 82% 2019) Observations and assessments show:
+In Writing 75% achieved expected standard and 25% GDS.
+Termly WRM maths assessments and PIRA and PUMA assessments have shown improvement in fluency, arithmetic and a need to continue focusing on problem solving and reasoning skills.
+Further advice on assessment procedures from the LA is to be implemented to ensure assessments help staff more to support the pupils in the core subjects going forward.
+Improved acquisition and understanding of Pupils achieved above the national average expected standard in the Year 1 Phonics phonics leading to improved reading Screening Check 100%.
+(National 78% attainment and progress 2023) Observations and assessments show: • Pupils show a greater awareness of the sounds in words and syllables.

-- Pupils show a greater awareness of the sounds in words and syllables. - Pupils are observed to hear and segment the words they want to spell. - Pupils are observed to blend together the sounds in words when reading with increased independence.
+- Pupils are observed to hear and segment the words they want to spell. - Pupils are observed to blend together the sounds in words when reading with increased independence.

 Phonic assessments/ reading assessments of identified pupils show improved phonological awareness.
-The school is to take on a DFE supported Phonic scheme and hopes to keep it's 100% phonic results going forward with this.

 Children will be able to engage positively in their learning, experience enriched learning experiences and improve their levels of fitness and stamina.

 Participation in the breakfast club has increased in order to support the needs of low-income families who are struggling in these economically challenging times.
-Children of low-income families access a range of funded extracurricular sporting, art clubs, which has improved their physical wellbeing.
+Children of low-income families access a range of funded extracurricular sporting, art clubs, which has improved their physical wellbeing and access to cultural capital 87% or PPG children came to an after-school club, 53% went to more than one club.
 Enrichment opportunities and school visits have enriched the curriculum for all children, promoting curiosity and a greater understanding of the wider world.
+100% of PPG children from year 4-6, came on the residential trip.